-Brexit affects us all It is joint responsibility to minimize disruption at the border
+Brexit affects us all

+It is joint responsibility to minimize disruption at the border

+with or without a trade deal

 "Rotterdam port community combines forces for handling Brexit"

 °0() EU Border formalities - the Netherlands NO DOCUMENT NO TRANSPORT Participation in the Dutch chain solution (via the Port Community System -Portbase) is made mandatory by all ferry terminals and most shortsea terminals.
 Traders and transporters need to act now and complete the 5 steps to be Ready for Brexit before the 1st of January 2021.
 Whether you are driver, transport company, forwarder, importer or exporter- Everyone has a role to play.